 The Writers' Conference

-She goes to workshops unaware of the literary politics being played in the shadows by the famous authors teaching her—the favors made, the courtesies given, the grudges held.
-Even a famous author’s wife is fair game.
+The male writers on the staff are more interested in Laura’s body than in her manuscript.
+She goes to creative writing workshops unaware of the literary politics being played in the shadows by the famous authors teaching her—the favors made, the courtesies given, the grudges held.

 The lessons Laura learns aren’t on the conference schedule.
 When she receives an offer that comes with a price, she discovers how power works in the publishing world.

 “The Writers’ Conference is a fun read for everyone, and a useful education for anyone who might be thinking of a writing career.”
 Peter C. Foster, author.

 Click the Payhip button to get The Writers’ Conference for $3.99 (a 20% discount) for your choice of ereaders.
 It is available on Barnes & Noble, Kobo, and Apple at the full price of $4.99.